dspace-group/veos-cosim-client/README.md

 # veos-cosim-client

-Implementation of a shared library used to create co-simulation clients for dSPACE VEOS
+Implementation of a shared library used to create co-simulation clients for dSPACE VEOS.